shao-lab/MAnorm/docs/source/faq.rst

 Can I use MAnorm to analyze samples with replicates?
 ----------------------------------------------------

-Basically, MAnorm is designed to normalize samples with only **1** replicate for each condition.
+Basically, MAnorm is designed to normalize samples without replicates for each condition.
-And a more complicated statistic model `MAnorm2`_, which can capture the variation among replicates.
+And a more complicated statistic model `MAnorm2`_ is designed to capture the variation among replicates.
 If you have multiple samples for each condition, please use `MAnorm2`_.

 The format of my peak/read file is not supported by MAnorm